Santa Barbara County Demographics

 A map of Santa Barbara County's Population by Race

-Santa Barbara County is the 20th most populous county of the 58 counties in California.
+Santa Barbara County is ranked the 20th most populous county in California, out of 58 counties.
+Santa Barbara County was ranked the 20th most populous county in the 2020 Census.

 Santa Barbara County's White Population